MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

 ### Create schema for the sample application

-Select **New Query**, in the query editor, run the following query:
+Select **New Query** and then, in the query editor, run the following query:

 ```sql
 CREATE TABLE COFFEE (ID NUMERIC(19) NOT NULL, NAME VARCHAR(255) NULL, PRICE FLOAT(32) NULL, PRIMARY KEY (ID));